wdnlotm/graphRAG_neo4j_langchain_phi4/README.md

 ![Fig. 1](figures/graph_building.png)
 ![Fig. 1](figures/graph_example.png)
 Fig. 1.
-A schematic illustrating the workflow for building and storing the knowledge graph in a database.
+Schematic diagram of knowledge graph building.
+Top: A schematic illustrating the workflow for building and storing the knowledge graph in a database.
+Lower Left: An example of the text input used for graph creation.
+Lower Right: The resulting knowledge graph, with one of the edge properties displayed.

 ## GraphRAG LLM agent
 The GraphRAG agent comprises three main components: